What Are The Best Ways To Get Primary Tradelines?

 Establishing a Joint Account

 Opening a joint account is probably the best way to get primary tradelines on your credit report if you don't have strong credit.
-Companies that sell quick primary tradelines are tough to come by, and banks may be picky about the arrangement.
 Joint accounts allow you to swiftly access primary tradelines and open accounts in your and the other account holder's name.

 It's a pretty straightforward process, but you must establish a joint account with someone who has a strong credit history and is ready to assist you.
 When you open a joint account with another person, you are equally responsible for maintaining the account's good standing.
 Therefore, you'll need someone you can trust and who is prepared to put their credit rating in your hands.

 It is best to register a joint account with a close family member or acquaintance.
-Then, you can remove the other person from the account after opening it, leaving you as the only owner.
-Once it's official, you now have your account and major tradelines on your report.
+Then, after a period of making consistent on-time payments, you can remove the other person from the account, leaving you as the primary account holder.
+Once it's official, you now have your own primary account which will appear on your report.

 The joint account system, however, is not without flaws.
-Joint accounts come with various risks in addition to being difficult to set up:
+Joint accounts come with various risks in addition to sometimes being difficult to set up.
+These include the following:

 Closed Account - you may end up with a closed account if you fail to make payments after becoming the only owner, or if the bank refuses to allow one holder to withdraw themself from the joint account.
-Make sure your bank will let you take over ownership of the account to avoid the consequences of a closed account.
+Make sure your bank will let you take over ownership of the account to avoid these situations.

 Exploitation - This is when someone else takes advantage of a situation.
 They will have access to a credit account for which you are equally accountable if they refuse to leave.
-That person may amass debt and then abandon you to face the consequences.
+That person may amass debt which you're also responsible for.
+Likewise, they could even abandon their responsibility of paying their part, leaving you to pay their debts or risk the consequences of negative credit remarks.
+That's exactly the opposite of your goal.

 Shady Sales - Be wary of companies that try to sell you this alternative; it's almost certainly a scam.
-Instead, we recommend working with a bank to ensure a secure transaction if you want to use this method for quick primary tradelines.
+Instead, we recommend working with a bank to ensure a secure transaction and a genuine joint account.

 If you want to open a joint account to access primary tradelines fast, make sure you only do it with someone you can really trust.
 After that, research the bank.
 You should be able to utilize this strategy for fast primary tradelines as long as they allow joint accounts and for an account that they will allow to remain open by a single holder even if one of the owners is removed.